Voluntary report on disability, mental health and wellbeing 2023 to 2025

 The questions relate to 3 positive wellbeing measures — how satisfied people are with their life, whether they feel they have meaning and purpose (things they do are worthwhile) and how happy they felt during a particular period, along with one negative measure — how anxious they felt during a particular period.

-Levels for personal wellbeing decreased slightly in 2022 with the proportion of colleagues rating their anxiety increasing slightly.
-The changes are relatively small and overall, the picture for this reporting period is of general stability.
+Levels for personal wellbeing have remained consistent since 2022.
+A 1% negative increase was reported in the proportion of colleagues rating their anxiety levels.
+The change is relatively small, and overall, the picture for this reporting period is of general stability.

 Proxy Stress index